cloudinary-community/gatsby-transformer-cloudinary/packages/gatsby-transformer-cloudinary/README.md

 import { useStaticQuery, graphql } from 'gatsby';
 // Both gatsby-image and gatsby-plugin-image image is supported
-// gatsby-image is deprecated, use gatsby-plugin-image for new projects import Image from 'gatsby-image';
+// gatsby-image is deprecated, use gatsby-plugin-image for new projects import { GatsbyImage } from 'gatsby-plugin-image';
-import { GatsbyImage, getImage } from 'gatsby-plugin-image';
+import Image from 'gatsby-image';

 const Avatar = () => {
   const data = useStaticQuery(graphql`